christiskatsouris/Network-Analysis-R/README.md

 closeness.centrality.vector <- betweeness(G, mode="in")
 closeness.centrality.vector <- as.vector(closeness.centrality.vector)

 ```

 Therefore, as we see above there are various measures which capture the main features of the network topology.

+## References

+- Katsouris C. (2021).
+A Graph Topology Measure for a Time Series Regression-based Covariance Matrix with Tail Estimates.
+Working paper.
+University of Southampton.
+-

 ## Assignment 1